trillianx/Interview_MVP/Statistics/Distributions.md

 * [[Cumulative Frequency Distribution]] - is taking the cumulative sum of the proportion frequency distribution.
 * [[Percentile Ranks]] - allows us to determine the position of an observation relative to other observations.
 A percentile rank of an observation is simply the cumulative score of that observation in cumulative frequency distribution.

-The frequency distribution of [[qualitative data]] can be taken similar to how we take the frequency distribution of quantitative data shown above.

 So far the tools we have seen create tables.
 However, we can also visualize these frequency distributions.
 The visualization is primarily done using [[histograms]].
 Histogram simply plot the counts of observations in each bin.
 In other words, plot the frequency distribution table we created above into a graph.
 Other non-common type is the stem and leaf display.

 When a histogram of the frequency distribution is created, we can see the shape of the distribution.
 When a distribution is composed of [[discrete variable]] it is called a [[discrete distribution]] while when a distribution has [[continuous variable]], it is called a [[continuous distribution]].